ibrahimErenCskn/baykar-responsive-web/README.md

 # Baykar Responsive Web

 This is a responsive web project built with Next.js, React, Tailwind CSS, and TypeScript.
-The project is optimized for handling responsive designs using the `react-responsive` library to handle media queries.

 ## Live Demo